 This book covers only the era from 1930 to 1942, which leaves out a lot of Silvertones, but it does cover the heart of the antique years.
 The book is divided by year, and it appears that all the radio pages from the catalogs are included.

 There's also an appendix that lists the manufacturers and Sears's codes.
 Sears used a 3-digit manufacturer's code, followed by a dot and then a model number.
 So Silvertone chassis marked 300 were made by Stewart-Warner, 301s were made by Colonial, and so forth.
 Nice to know if you want to learn a little more about your set.

 I was a bit disappointed by this book, however.
 I've got three Silvertones and none of them are in it.
 One is from 1925 and that's fair enough.
-The second one is something I'm trying to identify, and while I thought it was a Silvertone I could be mistaken.
+The second one is something I'm trying to identify.
 But the third one is my 1937 console and it's not in there at all, but it should be.
 Maybe it didn't appear in the catalog, but either way, this bothers me.

 Still, I'm glad I bought the book and would recommend it to anyone interested in Silvertones.
 I assume Stein meant to come out with a subsequent volume from 1943 onward, but never did.
 A shame.
 And I wish there were one for Montgomery Wards Airline radios as well.